 - …and more.

 Practicing unconditional love can be difficult when you’ve never done it before, because you are breaking yourself out of your habits and previously established beliefs.
-But learning how to love unconditionally is possible!
-Here are 12 ways to teach yourself how to love unconditionally.
+But learning unconditional love is possible!
+Here are 12 ways to teach yourself unconditional love.

 1. Accept their flaws and mistakes